Changing Landscape with NLCD: Viewer and Dashboard Help

 Click on the map to start the measure.
 Notice that the orange and white line or orange fill is measuring as the mouse moves.
 Click again to add vertices and continue until the line or shape is complete.
 Double-click to finish.
 The measurement is shown on the map and in the Measurement window.
 The units can be changed at any time.

 Scale Bar.
 The scale bar is in the lower left corner of the map.
-The feature compares a map distance to the actual distance in real life.
-The number shown is a ratio between the distance on a map and the corresponding distance in the real world.
+The number shown is the corresponding distance in the real world.
 The more zoomed-out the map is, the larger the the number.